becm/live-tools/README.md

 environment variable (e.g. `"/doc/*/*.conf:~/.mydoc/*.conf"`).

-The config files are in standard [desktop](http://standards.freedesktop.org/desktop-entry-spec/latest/) entry format, localization is taken from environmen.
+The config files are in standard [desktop](http://standards.freedesktop.org/desktop-entry-spec/latest/) entry format, localization is taken from environment.
 Only simple `CC` locale is supported.